SpellholdStudios/Shadows_over_Soubar/README.md

 - Removed redundant files.

 By Weigo:
-- added sounds from ogg2 (only if they are missing)
+- Added sounds from ogg2 (only if they are missing).
-- changed AR4230(N).mos files for EE and non-EE version (EE has larger images)
+- Changed AR4230(N).mos files for EE and non-EE version (EE has larger images).
-- changed tiz format to tbc format
+- Changed tiz format to tbc format.
-- added a7_tools.tpa by Argent77 for HANDLE_TILECONV function
+- Added a7_tools.tpa by Argent77 for HANDLE_TILECONV function.
-- added in %MOD_FOLDER%/Tools/Tileconv all tileconv versions
+- Added in %MOD_FOLDER%/Tools/Tileconv all tileconv versions.

 ##